A short summary of the WiRE Program

 We assist and support RRR women entrepreneurs progressing their business and career dreams.
 The aim of the WiRE program is to promote and cultivate women entrepreneurship and innovation in rural, regional and remote (RRR) Australia, and particularly Queensland, through delivering an integrated capacity building program.
 The objective of the WiRE program is to promote entrepreneurship through enhancing individual and organisational awareness, participation, skills, entrepreneurial behaviour, competencies and capacity, building support networks, sharing knowledge, growing resilient communities and creating sustainable change in particularly the Queensland region.

 The WiRE Program comprises three interconnected phases.

 Phase 1 entails the conduct of a baseline survey and case studies to inform the capacity-building program and to showcase successful RRR women entrepreneurs.

 Phase 2 consists of 8 capacity building activities, including:

 (6) online workshops;

 In the third phase the program outcomes are evaluated.

 The program endeavours to stimulate entrepreneurial activity and innovative behaviour, create important networks and help maximise participants' growth in addition to providing them with access to mentors, expert advice, and access to new markets.

 The experienced program leadership team has conducted several international programs to empower women through entrepreneurship and innovation.
-You can find out more about these projects here.
+Find out more about these projects.